cdelker/ziamath/README.md

 Render MathML or LaTeX Math expressions as SVG.
 Does not require a Latex installation.

 Ziamath comes with the STIXTwoMath-Regular font installed for use by default.
-Other Math-enabled fonts may also be used.
+Other Math-enabled Open Type fonts (TTF or OTF files) may also be used.

 ![Example](example.png)